Skorpion96/Matrix-Theme-for-Google-Chrome/README.md

 # Matrix-Theme-for-Google-Chrome
-This is a Matrix theme for Google Chrome by me
+This is a really simple Matrix theme for Google Chrome by me

 To install: